TunggTungg/wild-rift-hero-regconition/README.md

 </p>

 ## NOTE
-Make sure the query image has the face of the hero that exists in the hero class
+Make sure the query image has the face of the hero that exists in the hero class (hero_names.txt)

 ## HOW TO USE
 First, download my code then put all images you want to query into 1 folder then run main.py and input folder_path.
 Finally, check output.csv for the result.
 You can watch the video for more details.